Impeachment inquiry into Bill Clinton

 The impeachment inquiry against Bill Clinton, the 42nd president of the United States, was initiated by a vote of the United States House of Representatives on October 8, 1998, roughly a month after the release of the Starr Report.

-By voting to authorize a broad impeachment inquiry, the United States House of Representatives initiated an impeachment process against President Clinton.
+The United States House of Representatives, led by Republican Speaker Newt Gingrich, voted to authorize a broad impeachment inquiry against President Clinton.
 The inquiry was conducted by the House Committee on the Judiciary.

 The committee ultimately authored and approved four proposed articles of impeachment for consideration by the full House.
 Subsequently, on December 19, 1998, the full House voted to approve the first and third proposed articles, while rejecting the second and fourth proposed articles, thereby impeaching Bill Clinton.

 Background

 In 1994, Paula Jones filed a lawsuit accusing Clinton of sexual harassment when he was governor of Arkansas.
 Clinton attempted to delay a trial until after he left office, but in May 1997 the Supreme Court unanimously rejected Clinton's claim that the Constitution immunized him from civil lawsuits, and shortly thereafter the pre-trial discovery process commenced.

 Separate from this, in January 1994, Attorney General Janet Reno appointed Robert B. Fiske as an Independent counsel to investigate the Whitewater controversy.
 In August of that year, Ken Starr was appointed to replace Fiske in this role.

 In 1997, the first effort in congress to start an impeachment against Clinton was launched by Republican congressman Bob Barr.

 Paula Jones's attorneys wanted to prove Clinton had engaged in a pattern of behavior with women who supported her claims.
 In late 1997, Linda Tripp began secretly recording conversations with her friend Monica Lewinsky, a former intern and Department of Defense employee.
 In those recordings, Lewinsky divulged that she had a sexual relationship with Clinton.
 Tripp shared this information with Jones's lawyers, who added Lewinsky to their witness list in December 1997.
 According to the Starr Report, a U.S. federal government report written by Ken Starr on his investigation of President Clinton, after Lewinsky appeared on the witness list Clinton began taking steps to conceal their relationship.
 Some of the steps he took included suggesting to Lewinsky that she file a false affidavit to misdirect the investigation, encouraging her to use cover stories, concealing gifts he had given her, and attempting to help her find gainful employment to try to influence her testimony.